Proposition No. 1 - Public Safety Levy Lid Lift

 PROPOSITION No. 1

-At the Des Moines City Council's regular meeting on April 25, the City Council adopted Ordinance No. 1795, which places a Property Tax Levy Lid Lift on the August 6, 2024 primary election ballot.
+At the Des Moines City Council's regular meeting on April 25, the City Council adopted Ordinance No. 1795, which places a Property Tax Levy Lid Lift on the November 5, 2024 general election ballot.
 The purpose of the proposed Levy Lid Lift is to generate revenue to pay for public safety costs.
 The use of these funds would be restricted to retaining existing police positions, adding additional police and public safety positions, public safety related capital purchases like police vehicles, and other costs related to public safety such as court and jail costs.

 If approved by a simple majority (50%+1) of Des Moines voters, the City’s property tax rate will be set at a maximum of $1.40 per $1,000 of assessed property value.
 This $0.50 increase from existing rates will allow the City to retain existing police services and expand them.
 Specifically: